MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-labels-information-governance.md

 Retention labels also support more capabilities than retention policies.
 For more information, see [Compare capabilities for retention policies and retention labels](retention.md#compare-capabilities-for-retention-policies-and-retention-labels).

-Use the following information to help you create retention labels to supplement retention policies as part of your information governance strategy.
+Use the following information to help you create retention labels to supplement retention policies as part of your data lifecycle management strategy.

 > [!NOTE]
-> Create retention labels from the **Records management** solution rather than **Information governance** if you need to use retention labels for the lifecycle management of high-value items for business, legal, or regulatory record-keeping requirements.
+> Create retention labels from the **Records management** solution rather than **Information governance** if you need to use retention labels to manage high-value items for business, legal, or regulatory record-keeping requirements.
 For example, you want to use event-based retention or disposition review.
 For instructions, see [Use file plan to create and manage retention labels](file-plan-manager.md).

 ## Before you begin

 The global admin for your organization has full permissions to create and edit retention labels and their policies.
 If you aren't signing in as a global admin, see [Permissions for retention policies and retention labels](get-started-with-information-governance.md#permissions-for-retention-policies-and-retention-labels).

-## How to create retention labels for information governance
+## How to create retention labels for data lifecycle management

 1. In the [Microsoft Purview portal](https://compliance.microsoft.com/), navigate to: **Solutions** > **Information governance** > **Labels** tab > + **Create a label**